PeterShinners/comp/design/syntax.md

 the language.
 Tokens have the following rules:

 - Use kebab-case with hyphens as word separators
+- No leading digits (digits allowed after first character)
+- Leading and trailing underscores are allowed
 - No leading or trailing hyphens allowed
-- No leading digits (digits allowed after first character)
-- Leading underscores are allowed
-- Final character may be a question mark `?`
 - Characters are case sensitive
-- Follow the UAX #31 specification for valid unicode tokens
+- Allows UAX #31 specification for valid unicode tokens
-  - With allowances for previously mentioned special characters

 This unicode UAX #31 is the same character set used by languages like Rust and Python.
 These are combined with a set of preferred patterns: